 The Patuxent Branch Trail is part of a 20-mile trail system over and around the rolling hills of Howard County that follows a former Baltimore and Ohio Railroad line along the Patuxent River.

 The trail begins in Savage Park.
 Follow signs along the trail indicating the direction to Lake Elkhorn.
-When you reach Vollmer Hausen Road, turn left and stay on the sidewalk to find where the trail picks up on the other side of the road at the bottom of this short hill.
+When you reach Vollmerhausen Road, turn left and stay on the sidewalk to find the trail where it picks up on the other side of the road at the bottom of this short hill.
 A crosswalk eases you across this busy road.

 A little more than half of the trail is paved (from Lake Elkhorn to the Pratt Bridge), and the other half has a gravel surface, which can get muddy in wet weather.
 A small portion of the trail includes a bridle path.
 Ten bridges help keep you dry as you travel through this flood plain.
 The most impressive, the 1902 Guilford Pratt Truss Bridge, is a symbol of Howard County's two most important industries—the railroad and the granite quarry.
 Signs along the trail explain the historical significance of both industries, and the trail will take you straight through the grounds of a quarry that operated until 1928.

 The rail-trail ends at Lake Elkhorn, but picnic facilities, a playground, parking, a boat slip, and a walking and biking path around the lake may keep you going.
 Or you can head back to the Savage Park entrance of the Patuxent Branch Trail and pick up the flatter and shorter Savage Mill Trail that begins just a few blocks away on Foundry Street, near the entrace to the Historic Savage Mill.